Missouri Developmental Disabilities Council Resources MO ABLE Program

 - ABLE accounts are tax-advantaged savings accounts for individuals with disabilities and their families.

-- In June 2015, then-Senator (now-Treasurer) Eric Schmitt passed legislation in Missouri to help individuals with disabilities achieve financial stability.
+- In June 2015, legislation passed in Missouri to help individuals with disabilities achieve financial stability.

 - Since then, the Treasurer’s Office has been working to implement ABLE in Missouri.

 - Missouri has partnered with 10 other states to offer ABLE accounts with the STABLE Accounts program, which are one of the nation’s lowest cost and highest service plans.

 - Eligibility is dictated at the federal level.
 A person is eligible if he or she is:

 - Entitled to social security benefits as a result of disability or blindness that occurred before he or she turned 26; or